Together Again (Janet Jackson song)

 "Together Again" is a song by American singer Janet Jackson from her sixth studio album, The Velvet Rope (1997).
 It was written and produced by Jackson and Jimmy Jam and Terry Lewis, with additional writing by Jackson's then-husband René Elizondo Jr. It was released as the second single from the album in December 1997 by Virgin Records.
 Originally written as a ballad, the track was rearranged as an uptempo dance song.
 Jackson was inspired to write the song by her own private discovery of losing a friend to AIDS, as well as by a piece of fan mail she received from a young boy in England who had lost his father.

 "Together Again" was well received by music critics, who praised the song's structure and Jackson's vocals.
-The single was a commercial success, topping the US Billboard Hot 100 for two weeks, as well as reaching number one on the Billboard Dance Club Songs chart.
-The single was additionally certified Platinum by the Recording Industry Association of America (RIAA).
-Worldwide, it peaked within the top-five in many countries, such as Canada and the United Kingdom, and topped the charts in the Netherlands.
+The single was a commercial success, topping the US Billboard Hot 100 for two weeks, as well as reaching number one on the Billboard Dance Club Play chart.
+The single was additionally certified platinum by the Recording Industry Association of America (RIAA).
+Worldwide, it peaked within the top five in many countries, such as Canada and the United Kingdom, and topped the charts in the Netherlands.
 The single sold six million copies worldwide.

 Two music videos were produced for "Together Again".
 The video for the original, directed by Seb Janiak, shows Jackson and her dancers performing in a futuristic African paradise where people are seen living side by side with wild animals such as elephants, giraffes, and wildcats.
 Another video released for the 'Deeper Remix', was directed by Elizondo Jr. and shows Jackson in an apartment.
 Jackson performed "Together Again" in a number of occasions to promote The Velvet Rope, including at the American Music Awards and also on all of her tours since its release.
 It is also included in two of her greatest hits collections, Number Ones (2009) and Icon: Number Ones (2010).